roboticsound/Pulsarr/README.md

 Pulsarr
 =======

-Browser extension (currently Chrome & Firefox) for adding movies to Radarr or Series' to Sonarr while browsing IMDB.
+Browser extension (currently Chrome & Firefox) for adding movies to Radarr or Series' to Sonarr while browsing IMDB or TVDB.

 ## What's New
 - Initial support for Sonarr!!! (finally)
+- Support for adding series to Sonarr from TVDB
 - Lots of other changes in the background

 ## Current features